mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## Describing cartoons is hard

-You know that common expression, "A picture's worth is roughly equal to the worth of one thousand words."
-It turns out to be true.
+Everyone's heard the expression, "The value of a picture, when converted to units of words, is equal to one thousand of them."
+It turns out that's true.
 Especially when the thing you're describing is a picture.

-## Behind the scenes: The MMA cartoon
+After I hired Loraine to do the full set of cartoons, I tried to describe the next cartoon to her in an email.
+I had the image in my mind, but describing it in an email immediately felt awkward and inefficient.
+For some reason, I felt like drawing was Loraine's job, words were my job, so I had to stay in my lane and not do any drawing.
+Then I realized that made no sense and it would be way easier if I sent her a basic sketch to convey my idea.

+## But drawing stick figures is easy

+My favorite cartoon from the blog post was this one, which accompanied a section about giving compliments:

+{% include image.html file="mma-v3.png" max_width="500px" alt="Final version of MMA cartoon" img_link=true %}

+It's also a good demonstration of the process Loraine and I followed for creating all the cartoons.
+It began with this beautiful stick figure drawing:

+{% include image.html file="mma-stick-figures.jpg" max_width="600px" alt="My initial stick figure cartoon" img_link=true %}

+I accompanied the stick figure sketch with this text description:

 >The dog has just finished fighting a shoe in an UFC match.
 I'm not sure how familiar you are with UFC, but the fights happen in an octagonal ring ([example](http://l7.alamy.com/zooms/0e446803915f4de18486c3f16e1f3b93/3d-rendered-illustration-of-an-mma-mixed-martial-arts-fighting-cage-hmfggb.jpg), [example](https://smhttp-ssl-55701.nexcesscdn.net/media/catalog/category/MMAMatCover.jpg)).